emmanuel1-byte/emmanuel1-byte/README.md

-Hello there! 👋 I'm [Hilary Emmanuel], a passionate backend developer with a strong interest in creating robust and scalable solutions.
+Hello there! 👋 I'm Hilary Emmanuel, a passionate backend developer with a strong interest in creating robust and scalable solutions.
 While I may not have specific years of experience to boast about, I am enthusiastic about technology and committed to continuous learning and improvement.

 # My Skills
 - Programming Languages: I'm proficient in languages such as Python, Java, and JavaScript, and always excited to explore more.